privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-server-api.md

 ## Overview

+To understand this document, it is important to know that the communication between the client and the remote services uses a request-response message exchange pattern.
-On a high level, the Key Value Service adheres to the following communication protocol:
+On a high level, these request and response messages adhere to the following communication protocol:

 -   Data is transmitted over HTTPS using the `POST` method.
 -   Data within the request and response is encrypted with [HPKE].
--   The core request and response data is in [CBOR].
+-   The core request and response data is encoded using [CBOR].

 ### Encryption {#encryption}